Thomas Martin Aloysius Burke

 Thomas Martin Aloysius Burke KGCHS (January 10, 1840 – January 20, 1915) was an Irish-born clergyman of the Catholic Church.
-He served as Bishop of Albany from 1894 until his death in 1915.
+He served as bishop of Albany in New York State from 1894 until his death in 1915.

 Biography

+Early life

-Thomas Burke was born in Swinford, County Mayo, and came to the United States with his father, a physician, in 1850, settling in Utica, New York.
-He received his early education under the Christian Brothers in Utica, and attended St. Michael's College in Toronto, Ontario, Canada.
+Thomas Burke was born on January 10, 1840, in Swinford, County Mayo, the son of Dr. Ulrich Burke.
+His father moved the family to Utica, New York, in 1850.
+Thomas Burke received his early education from the Christian Brothers in Utica; he then and attended St. Michael's College in Toronto, Ontario..
 In 1856, he entered St. Charles College in Ellicott City, Maryland, where he befriended his classmate James Gibbons.
-He completed his theological studies at St. Mary's Seminary in Baltimore.
+Burke completed his theological studies at St. Mary's Seminary in Baltimore, Maryland.